roadster31/thelia-phplist/Readme.md

 # PhpList interface

-This module keep a [phpList](https://www.phplist.org/) contact list of your choice synchronized whith the newsletter subscriptions and unsubscriptions on your shop :
+This module synchronize a [phpList](https://www.phplist.org/) contact list of your choice whith the newsletter subscriptions and unsubscriptions on your shop :

 - When a user subscribe to your newsletter on your shop, it is automatically added to the phpList contact list.